tlangfor/CAENReader/README.md

 ### Class: DataFile

 This class is the connection to the raw binary data.
-The main method is getNextTrigger, which parses one trigger from the data file and returns a RawTrigger object.
+Initializing the

+The getNextTrigger method is designed to be flexible and extract all information from the event header along with unpacking the traces into numpy arrays.

 ### Class: RawTrigger